 If you suspect you may have vaginal atrophy see your physician or a gynecologist for a consultation.
 She/he will take your personal history and likely do a pelvic exam to examine your vagina.
 Based on the assessment, a course of treatment will be recommended and will take into account your personal history, symptoms, and severity.

-Why Dilators are Recommended
+Why Trainers are Recommended

-Vaginal dilators are used to slowly increase the size of the vagina, restoring length, shape, and elasticity.
+Vaginal trainers are used to slowly increase the size of the vagina, restoring length, shape, and elasticity.
 They are used to gently massage and stretch the vaginal tissue making penetration more comfortable.
 This is especially effective due to the narrowing of the vaginal canal.

 Personal lubricants help make the vaginal canal more slippery so there is less dryness and friction during penetration.